German National Library of Science and Technology: GetInfo online service

 TIB operates the GetInfo portal for science and technology with interdisciplinary search capabilities for the other German National Libraries as well as access to more than 150 million data sets from other specialized databases, publishers and library catalogs.
 The TIB also makes scientific videos of lectures, conferences, computer animations, simulations and experiments available via GetInfo.
 These video items can be searched free-of-charge and can be downloaded via Flash Player.

 Partnerships

 The TIB partners with a variety of national and international libraries, institutions and associations.

 Goportis library network

 The TIB is one of three partners in the Leibniz Library Network for Research Information consortium Goportis, the others being the German National Library of Economics (ZBW) and German National Library of Medicine (ZB MED).
 This initiative develops and operates online search services, online full-text delivery services, licensing agreements, non-textual materials, document preservation efforts, data storage, and open access.

 Institutional partners

-The TIB is also the scientific information provider for researchers in the newly independent states of the former Soviet Union, including Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan and the Ukraine.
+The TIB is also the scientific information provider for researchers in the newly independent states of the former Soviet Union, including Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan and Ukraine.
 It also collaborates with numerous organizations in China, Japan and Eastern Europe.
 Notable institutional partnerships include: